 6. Drop by the Villa Borghese

-After ascending the Spanish Steps, turn to your left and keep walking to reach the sprawling gardens of Villa Borghese, a Rome must see.
+After ascending the Spanish Steps, turn left and keep walking to reach the sprawling gardens of Villa Borghese, a Rome must see.

 While not the largest park in Rome, it is one of the most beautiful.
-The green spot offers welcome shade in the heat of summer and even though it is at the top of the Pincian Hill, it is relatively level and not undulating.
+The greenery provides welcome shade in the heat of summer and even though it is at the top of the Pincian Hill, it is relatively level.

-It was remodelled into an English-style garden in the 19th Century and features lakes, fountains, a replica of a Roman temple (housing an ancient statue of Aesculapius, the god of medicine).
-From the Pincian Terrace, there is a fantastic view of Piazza del Popolo below and of St Peter’s Basilica in the distance that draws visitors at sunset.
+It was remodelled into an English-style garden in the 19th century and features lakes, fountains, a replica of a Roman temple (housing an ancient statue of Aesculapius, the god of medicine).
+From the Pincian Terrace, there is a fantastic sunset view of Piazza del Popolo below and of St Peter’s Basilica in the distance.
+If you’re looking for the cheapest way to visit Rome, put these gardens at the top of your list – entrance to the garden and the terrace is free of charge.

-Art lovers should make a beeline for the Borghese Gallery, which houses sculptures and paintings by the likes of Bernini, Caravaggio, Raphael and more.
+Art lovers should make a beeline for the Borghese Gallery, which houses sculptures and paintings by the likes of Bernini, Caravaggio, and, Raphael.
 Don’t forget to look down and admire the Roman-era mosaics on the floor!

-One could spend practically an entire afternoon in the gardens and the Borghese gallery alone, and it would be wise to budget more time for some of the other attractions on the site.
+One could spend an entire afternoon in the gardens and the Borghese gallery alone, and it would be wise to budget more time (and ticket fee money) for some of the other attractions on the site.

 For art that is more contemporary, head to the Carlo Bilotti Museum in the former orangery, or the Galleria Nazionale.
-The other buildings around Villa Borghese include a museum of Etruscan artefacts, a replica of the Globe Theatre, a sculptor’s former studio and even a cinema that shows international films.
+The other buildings around Villa Borghese include a museum of Etruscan artefacts, a replica of the Globe Theatre with regular theater performances in Italian, a sculptor’s former studio and even a cinema that shows international films.

 —by Nicholas Lim of Rambling Feet